FireworksProject/Hackers_and_Hitchhikers_Guide/src/bizmodel/framework.md

 attitude is to invent a new market where we are the *only* player (at least for a little while).

-To create a new market requires that we examine whole market ecosystem and keep it in mind.
-Buyers have plenty of choices in front of them and they will always make the one that most suites their needs and appeals to them on an emotional level.
-It is these choices that form a market for an idea.
+To create a new market requires that we understand whole market ecosystem.
+Buyers have plenty of choices in front of them and they will always make the one that most suites their needs and appeals to them on an emotional level the most.
+It is these choices that form markets for our ideas.

 For example, small business customers will evaluate online software against an actual physical filing cabinet, email, Excel, Google Apps, and even a pen and